-Workplace nepotism isn’t always blatant.
-Sometimes, it looks like preferential treatment.
-For example, giving a friend inside information about job openings, bending the rules for a relative, or consistently assigning high-visibility projects to a favored individual.
-While it may seem harmless or even justified under the guise of “trust,” it often creates an unfair playing field, affecting both individuals and the organization as a whole.
+Nepotism in the workplace isn’t always clear-cut.
+Sometimes, it appears as preferential treatment.
+Hiring someone based on friendship rather than the quality of their work or experience, giving inside information about job openings, ignoring rules for a relative, or always asking the same person to do high-visibility projects.
+Although it may seem harmless and can even be justified by the authority figure of “trust”, it essentially creates an uneven playing field for individuals and for the organization as a whole.

 Over time, nepotism doesn’t just undermine fairness.
 It erodes trust, stifles talent, and turns workplaces into breeding grounds for frustration and resentment.
 When success depends on connections rather than competence, the entire system starts to crack.